How Startups Build Software Products In Ahmedabad

 Over-engineering the tech stack

 Early startup products don’t need complex infrastructure or advanced architecture.
-Many teams introduce tools, frameworks, and systems that are unnecessary at the MVP stage.
+Many teams introduce tools, frameworks, and systems that are unnecessary at the MVP stage, including setup that behaves more like premature infrastructure planning than practical product execution.
 This often increases development time without adding real product value.

 Examples include: